Things to consider before starting an internship

 - Give an oral presentation on your internship: The contents of this presentation should be approved by your internship advisor and the date and forum for your presentation can be arranged with your graduate program director.

-- Important: Students who got their internship in the Summer or early Fall have to have their presentation at the internship showcase.
-The students who had their internship in late Fall and Winter semester should arrange the presentation for the last Friday of the semester.
+- Important: Students who finish their internship in the Summer or early Fall semester have to have their presentation at the PSM Internship Showcase.
+The students who had their internship in the late Fall and Winter semester should arrange the presentation for the Monday of the exam week of the winter semester.

 - Be evaluated by your internship advisor: Once your internship is completed, the PSM coordinator will send a request to your advisor asking him or her to fill out a short evaluation.
 Final grades for PSM 691 will not be impacted by this evaluation since it is mostly an evaluation of the program and not of the student.